vitoriowingert/speakers-pug/README.md

 ## 2. Development requirements

-* Replicate the web element exactly according to the design layout.
+- Replicate the web element exactly according to the design layout.
-* Make the layout adaptive for tablet and mobile devices.
+- Make the layout adaptive for tablet and mobile devices.
 Adaptability is at your discretion.
-* Browsers’ support (latest versions): Google Chrome; Firefox; Safari; Edge; Opera.
+- Browsers’ support (latest versions): Google Chrome; Firefox; Safari; Edge; Opera.
-* Develop a pop-up/modal window with a description of the speaker.
+- Develop a pop-up/modal window with a description of the speaker.
-  * By clicking on the photo of the speaker, the modal window should appear with a description of the specific speaker.
+  - By clicking on the photo of the speaker, the modal window should appear with a description of the specific speaker.
 Use any mock data (lorem ipsum).
-  * The modal window should close by pressing the 'X' element or the `Esc` key.
+  - The modal window should close by pressing the 'X' element or the `Esc` key.

+## 3. How to run the app?

+1. Clone the repository to your local machine.
+2. Run 'npm install'
+3. Run 'npm run dev'
+4. If you want to change some styles you can run 'npm run scss' to start the sass watcher

 ## Note

-* I've tried to do the best I can, even though I have no knowledge of Express or Pug!
+- I've tried to do the best I can, even though I have no knowledge of Express or Pug!